ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR005-code-organization.md

 To best illustrate the concepts, and until the sample grows sufficiently large, we use horizontal architecture.
 We also stick with one F# file per layer of the onion, even though compared to the typical C# file, F# files are large.
+Roughly speaking, each module within each file would correspond to a class in F# (and nested modules to subfolders).
 With things defined in dependency order and a reasonable IDE, navigating large files is a non-issue.

 ## Consequences